 If your industry experiences significant warranty fraud, including serial claimers, counterfeit products, or fraudulent purchase claims, registration serves as a critical verification layer.
 WarrantyWeek tracks warranty expense trends across industries.

 Why it matters: Registration creates a documented trail linking the customer to the purchase date, retailer, and product serial number.
-This makes it substantially harder to file false claims or claim warranty coverage on products purchased through unauthorized channels.
+This makes it much harder to file false claims or claim warranty coverage on products purchased through unauthorized channels.
 The cost of fraud prevention must outweigh the customer friction introduced by mandatory registration.

 4. You Want to Offer Extended Warranties or Upsells